prebid/prebid-server/docs/bidders/appnexus.md

 ## Test Request

 The following test parameters can be used to verify that Prebid Server is working properly with the Appnexus adapter.
-This example includes the `imp` object as the test creative must be valid for serving into the test impression.
+This example includes a sample `imp` object as the test creative must fit the size(s) allowed in the test impression.

 ```
 	"imp": [{